You’ve heard it from a million places: “Budget your money! Make a firm plan and stick with it. It’s the pathway to prosperity!”

 Even if you disregard everything else in this article, implementing this one tip can be life-changing.
 Calculate how much of your income you can afford to save, then take that out as soon as you get paid.
 By setting up monthly transfers from your checking account to your savings account, your savings will be automatically funded with each paycheck.
 If necessary, you can also divide the money between your accounts.
 How you choose to do so, or the amount of money you can afford to put away each payday is less important than doing so.
 Follow the steps below for your USALLIANCE High Dividend Savings Account to set up recurring deposits from an external account.

-- Enter your desired amount & frequency of payments
+- Enter your desired amount in the "Amount" field

 As the saying goes, pay yourself first.
 These savings allow you the flexibility to cover significant expenses or make major purchases on your schedule.
 It's the single most important step in any budget, but even more critical with cash flow budgeting.